neolee/neb/README.md

 # Nebuchadnezzar

-A project to seek the real power of AI agents.
-Powered by `pydantic-ai` and `logfire`.
+A project aimed at exploring the true potential of AI agents.
+It is powered by `MAL` and `pydantic-ai`.

 ## LLM Abstraction Layer (MAL)

-**MAL**(*Large Language Model Abstraction Layer*) is a framework to simplify configuration and adaptation of applications using different language model services.
-It consists of a service provider configuration framework and adaptation layer(s) for popular agent frameworks.
+MAL (Language Model Abstraction Layer) is a framework designed to streamline the configuration and integration of applications across various language model services.
+It includes a service provider configuration framework and adaptation layers tailored for popular agent frameworks.

-NOTE: Currently **MAL** only supports OpenAI compatible API service providers.
+Note: At present, MAL supports only OpenAI-compatible API service providers.

 ### Service Provider Configuration

 > `providers.toml` `mal/providers.py`

-- `providers.toml`: contains multiple provider configurations that you can access by name and alias, and other extensible attributes.
+- `providers.toml`: Contains multiple provider configurations that you can access by name or alias, along with other extensible attributes.
-- `providers.py`: Python wrapper for the configuration file, providing easy access to the provider configurations and other settings.
+- `providers.py`: A Python wrapper for the configuration file, offering easy access to provider settings and additional options.

-To use this framework, just add your OpenAI-compatible service provider as a configuration group as below:
+To use this framework, simply add your OpenAI-compatible service provider as a configuration group as shown below:

 ``` toml
 [providers.deepseek]